Best HIPAA-Compliant Development Companies in 2026

 This page ranks software development vendors for PHI-bound product work.
 It does not rank HIPAA compliance auditors, HITRUST assessors, medical-device regulatory consultants, or hosting providers, and it is not legal advice.
 Every factual claim is attributed; every gap is labeled rather than papered over.

 Vendor facts come from official vendor sites and third-party review platforms, principally Clutch, and are attributed inline.
-Vendor claims about their own attestations (SOC 2, HITRUST, ISO 27001) are reported as vendor-stated and must be verified in diligence.
-For Uvik Software, only uvik.net and its Clutch profile were used.
-Analyst interpretation — scores, ranks, fit judgments — is our own and is separated from vendor claims throughout.
+Vendor claims about their own attestations (SOC 2, HITRUST, ISO 27001) are reported as published and must be verified in diligence.
+For Uvik Software, only uvik.net (official site) and its Clutch profile were used.
+Analyst interpretation; scores, ranks, fit judgments; is our own and is separated from vendor claims throughout.

 Source Ledger